Alternating minimization algorithms for graph regularized tensor completion: Convergence analysis

 \section{Convergence analysis}

-In this section, we will show the global convergence of iterates $\{U^{(1)},\ldots,U^{(k)}\}$ generated by Algorithm~\ref{alg:Altmin_CG} (AltMin-CG) \revv{to a critical point}. \devv{\footnote{\dev{We go with "critical points".
+In this section, we will show the global convergence of \revn{\Cref{algo:altmin} (AltMin) to a critical point.} \revn{It will come as a consequence of the results in~\cite[section~2]{xu2013block}.} \devv{\footnote{\dev{We go with "critical points".
 The qualification of "local minimizer" or "global solution" depends on the properties of the sampling set and the ground-truth tensor of the completion problem; while the KL property used in this section and the convergence of AltMin to critical points does not depend on these specific properties.}}In contrast, the iterate sequence generated by Algorithm~\ref{algorithm_ADMM} (ADMM) converges to the KKT point of (\ref{problem_admm}).}